starbeamjs/starbeam/docs/PACKAGE-SURFACE-TRIAGE.md

 `ElementResourceBlueprint` shapes: a function from `element` to `IntoResourceBlueprint<T>`, plus a `pending | attached` result that always carries the framework callback ref.
 Vue adds the non-hooks version of that
-evidence: a custom directive can own the resource scope for an element, subscribe to runtime invalidations, schedule sync through Vue, and finalize when the element unmounts.
+evidence: `@starbeam/vue` exposes `elementResourceDirective`, whose custom directive owns the resource scope for an element, subscribes to runtime invalidations, schedules sync through Vue, and finalizes when the element unmounts.
 This is stronger evidence for a shared Starbeam DOM attachment concept than the earlier React-only probe. `@starbeam/modifier` still only exposes `ElementPlaceholder`, which models element availability but not the resource-shaped public contract.